 Two-Shot cameras have a medium focal length and take up more of the subject’s body than just their face.
 This type of camera might be better suited for portrait photography because it creates depth by shooting with a shallow depth of field (DOF).

-Telephoto lenses are great if you need to get closer to something without physically moving there – like animals at
+Telephoto lenses are great if you need to get closer to something without physically moving there, thus making it ideal for photographing wildlife.

 There are many different types of camera shots used in film.
-The most common would be the medium shot, which is a view from chest height to head height and includes both an actor’s body and their face.
+The most common would be the medium shot, which is a view from chest height to head height, and includes both the actor’s body and face.

-While there are many different types of camera shots, some more obscure than others, it is important for filmmakers to know how they all work in order to make informed decisions on how best to capture footage given the context within which they’re shooting.
+While there are many different types of camera shots, some more obscure than others, it is important for filmmakers to know how they all work.
+That way, filmmakers can make informed decisions on how to best capture footage, given the context within which they’re shooting.

-The most common type of shot is the ‘point-of-view’ shot where the viewer sees what an actor in a scene sees.
+The most common type of shot is the ‘point-of-view’ shot, where the viewer sees what the actorsees.
 Other common ones include long shots, medium shots, and close-ups.

 The purpose behind each type varies greatly:

-- Close Ups/Cutaways – To emphasize detail and to get more information about what’s happening.
+- Close Ups/Cutaways – to emphasise detail and to get more information about what’s happening.